 - You, through your Form and year reps, will be able to talk about these points with a teacher.

 - Your views and recommendations from the School Council meeting will be listened to and, where suitable, acted upon to bring about improvements in school and to your time here.

 How your views are heard

-- You choose a Form Representatives who will represent your views at the meeting of all the Representatives in the Year or at the School Council itself.
+- You choose a Form rep who will represent your views at the meeting of all the reps in the year or at the School Council itself.

-- Form Representatives talk about the items from each form and decide which key ones to take to School Council.
+- Form reps talk about the items from each form and decide which key ones to take to School Council.

-- Your Form Representatives meets with the other Representatives from your Year.
+- Your Form rep meets with the other reps from your year.

-- At the School Council the items are discussed by the Representatives from your Year with all the other Representatives and a member of staff.
+- At the School Council the items are discussed by the representatives from your year with all the other reps and a member of staff.